Martenfur/TabletFriend/README.md

 `Spacer` stacks just like buttons, but instead of a button, it creates empty space.
 The only valid property for it is `size`.
 Using spacers, you can create absolutely any shape and layout you want.

+It is **VERY IMPORTANT** that you use tab characters `	`  instead of spaces for your indents.
+Indents do matter, since they tell the config what should go where.
+You *can* use spaces if you really want to, but keep in mind that all the default layouts use tabs, and tabs and spaces **should never mix** in one config.

 This, of course, are not all the features Tablet Friend offers.
-You can check out a more [advanced example](http://nothing) with all features listed.
+You can check out a more [advanced example](TabletFriend/TabletFriend/files/layouts/sample_layout.yaml) with all features listed.